feedbin/feedbin/README.md

 Support
 -------

-Support for Feedbin customers is available by emailing [support@feedbin.com](mailto:support@feedbin.com).
+Support is available to Feedbin customers by emailing [support@feedbin.com](mailto:support@feedbin.com).
+This is also the best way to [submit feature requests](https://feedbin.com/help/making-a-feature-request/).

 No support is provided for installing/running Feedbin.

 Introduction
 ------------